aidea1/Measles-Wastewater-Signal-Dashboard/README.md

 **4. Deployment**
 - Storing the HTML file in this repository
-- Optional hosting via GitHub Pages
+- Hosting via GitHub Pages

-If scripts such as `fetch_data.py`, `clean_data.py`, and `build_dashboard.py` are included, they allow reproducibility and future updates.

 ---